 A new year is a time for new beginnings, but unfortunately, it is also a new year for fraudsters to ramp up their cybercrime acts and commit online scams.
 Senior officials from top scam detection and cybersecurity agencies in Canada have banded together to warn Canadians about an impending rise in online scams especially for the first part of 2022.

 Senior officials added that reports from victims are likely to go down as people are beginning to take further precautions, but this does not mean that the cases will go down as well.

-CAFC or Canadian Anti-Fraud Centre senior intelligence analyst Jeff Thomson shared in an interview that was an increase in 2020 scam reporting and that the schemes ranged from soliciting social security information, job scams, to merchandise scams.
-He adds that they expect this trend to continue in 2021, citing the COVID-19 pandemic as a huge factor for the proliferation of online scams.
+CAFC or Canadian Anti-Fraud Centre senior intelligence analyst Jeff Thomson shared in an interview that there was an increase in 2021 scam reporting and that the schemes ranged from soliciting social security information, job scams, to merchandise scams.
+He adds that they expect this trend to continue in 2022, citing the continuing COVID-19 pandemic as a huge factor for the proliferation of online scams.

-Canadian Centre for Cyber Security head Scott Jones agrees with the above, saying that fraudsters are making use of what?s hot in the news to sway people?s emotion.
-Wisth more people looking for jobs, fake job scams and fake job websites are bound to increase.
+Canadian Centre for Cyber Security head Scott Jones agrees with the above, saying that fraudsters are making use of what’s hot in the news to sway people’s emotion.
+With more people looking for jobs, fake job scams and fake job websites are bound to increase.

 What Scams to Expect?

 Thomson said that phishing scam emails are the most prolific from either spoofed email accounts or compromised email accounts.
 He warns that any suspicious emails should be avoided even if it seems to be coming from someone you know.

 Another expected scam is the Covid anti-viral pill fraud for when the anti-viral pill becomes available in the next few months.
 There may be people trying to see or guarantee access to them for a fee.